haslo/devin_compliments_extension/README.md

 ## Configuration

 The extension uses a `config.js` file to store configurable parameters such as the API URL, the key for the text to display, and the interval between popups.
+To change the API endpoint, update the `apiURL` property in the `config.js` file.

 ## Development